zenml-io/zenml/docs/book/how-to/use-the-model-control-plane/linking-model-binaries-data-to-models.md

 ### Link artifacts explicitly

-If you would like to link an artifact to a model not from the step context or even outside of a step, you can use the `link_artifact_to_model` function.
+If you would like to link an artifact to a model not from the step context or even outside a step, you can use the `link_artifact_to_model` function.
 All you need is ready to link artifact and the configuration of a model.

 ```python
 from zenml import step, Model, link_artifact_to_model, save_artifact